decentraland/adr/content/ADR-125-realm-modifiers-for-worlds-in-renderer.md

 	- A specific time should be added to the AboutResponse.Configuration to allow the creators set the time of their World
 	- Skybox should be set accordingly to the new variable mentioned above

-- **Green Blockers Modifiers:** Extra functionality should be added to the current green blockers modifier.
+- **Realms Blocker Modifier:** Extra functionality should be added to the current green blockers modifier.
 	- Green blockers should appear 2 parcels away from the scene area

 - **Loading Screen Modifier (V1 task):** This are required functionalities that should be built on top of the current loading screen when accessing worlds.
 Requires coordination with the design team.
 	- A message of entering world should be added
 	- If a world is full (100 users), a warning message should appear (“The world you are trying to access is full.
 Please try again later”)
+	- Add an image url for the loading screen to the AboutResponse json
+	- If an image url exists, replace the current loading animation with the new image.

 - **General World Modifiers**
 	- If user tries to go to an unexistent world, an empty world should be loaded